12 recycled hair uses revolutionizing industries today

 Human hair is one of the highest types of nitrogen-containing (approximately 16%) organic material.
 Because it is predominantly made up of (nitrogen-containing) proteins.
 For comparison, cattle dung contains only ∼0.2-0.3% nitrogen.
 In addition, human hair also contains sulfur, carbon, and 20 other elements, which are essential for plants.
 In the atmosphere, hair decomposes very slowly, but moisture and keratinolytic fungi present in the soil, animal manure, and sewage sludge can degrade hair within a few months.

 In traditional Chinese agriculture, human hair was mixed with cattle dung to prepare compost that was applied to the fields in the winter season.
 In some communities of India, hair has been used directly as fertilizer for many fruit and vegetable crops and in making organic manures.
 Recent experiments on horticulture plants show the direct application of human hair.
 It helps the soil to provide the necessary plant nutrients for over two to three cropping seasons.
 A company named SmartGrow has popularised the fertilizer use of human hair in the USA by selling it in the form of hair mats for potted plants.
 Small entrepreneurs in the USA are also promoting hair as a fertilizer by packaging it in various user-friendly forms, such as in tea bags.
 By mixing human hair with cattle dung and feeding worms on the mixture, it is also possible to make good quality vermicompost within a period of about two months.
 Obviously, we all know the benefits of vermicompost.
-Non-Composted hair, however, has many advantages over composted hair because composting can lead to some
+Non-Composted hair, however, has many advantages over composted hair because composting can lead to some loss of nitrogen.

 While the biological decomposition of hair takes a few months, human hair can also be decomposed within a few hours by chemically hydrolyzing it at high temperatures in acidic or basic solutions.
 The hydrolyzed solution, which mainly consists of amino acids with some fatty acids and nucleotides, can be used as a liquid fertilizer after neutralization.
 Experiments using this hydrolyzate as foliar spray show enhancement of the chlorophyll content as well as biomass in spinach and wheat plants.
 Application of these solutions to soil also shows improvements in the color and size of Amaranthus dubius and hot pepper plants.
 Experiments on the hot pepper plants also show increased diversity of soil-intrinsic bacteria.
 It significantly reduces the spread of wilt disease in these plants caused by the bacterium Ralstonia solanacearum.
 Long-term impacts of this use, however, need to be assessed.
 Any hair without toxic contamination can be used for fertilizers.
 Finely shredded hair is considered better for faster decomposition.